-Burakumin [部落民] is a Japanese word used to refer to a class in Japan, a percentage of approximately 3% of Japanese who suffered intense prejudice because of their social class or lifestyle.
+Burakumin [部落民] is a Japanese word used to refer to a class in Japan, approximately 3% percent of Japanese people who have suffered intense prejudice due to their social class or lifestyle.

-During the medieval period, the burakumin they were the lowest class in the social hierarchy.
-They worked in roles considered unclean, such as executioners of criminals, leather makers, butchers, street cleaners, and gravediggers.
+During the medieval period, the burakumin were the lowest class in the social hierarchy.
+They worked in roles considered impure, such as executioners of criminals, leather manufacturers, butchers, street cleaners, and grave diggers.

-Traditionally, they lived in specific ghettos and were prohibited from attending temples belonging to other social groups.
-O feudal system The caste system was also hereditary, perpetuating the social stigma of the group.
+Traditionally, they lived in specific ghettos and were prohibited from attending temples of other social groups.
+The feudal system known as casta was also hereditary, which perpetuated the social stigma of the group.

-The basis of discrimination against the Burakumin is given by the Shinto precept of purity.
-With the introduction to Buddhism in Japan, the notion of the impurity associated with the death and consumption of certain animals caused even more separation from the Burakumin.
+The basis of discrimination against the burakumin lies in the Shinto precept of purity.
+With the introduction of Buddhism in Japan, the notion of impurity associated with death and the consumption of certain animals further intensified the separation of the Burakumin.

 Meaning of Caste - Any social group, or rigid system of social stratification, of hereditary nature.